 What do you mean, Hannity?

-But there is collusion as it relates to Hillary Clinton, the dossier.
+There is no Trump-Russia collusion, but there is collusion as it relates to Hillary Clinton, the dossier.

-And I by the way, I don't care what the fusion GPS uh people are writing in their op-ed.
+And by the way, I don't care what the fusion GPS people are writing in their op-ed because they got millions of dollars to produce this.

 Well, but the Republicans hired us first.

-Okay, that too is meaningless because Christopher Steele wasn't on the scene at the time.
+Okay, that, too, is meaningless because Christopher Steele wasn't on the scene at the time.

 And James Comey is in legal jeopardy, probably too arrogant to even know it yet, based on his own tweeting about, oh, we need to bring morals and ethics back.